Do Go On - 448 - The Curse of the Lottery Winner

 Pretty good.

-That's what it became known in the West is the ancestor not only of Keno,
+That's what it became known in the West is the ancestor not only of Kino, but also of Lotto and Bingo.

 That was the one that birthed them all.

-I'd say that, aren't they, they're sort of the three,
+I'd say, aren't they, they're sort of the three, the big three of low-key gambling.

-no, this isn't gambling.
+No, this isn't gambling.

 Just a bit of fun with the girls.